 When the computer is not plugged into an AC power outlet, the battery pack is the primary power source.
-Your computer also has Real-Time Clock (RTC) function.
-All of the power resources are interrelated with anyone having the ability to produce apparent power problems.
+However, your computer also has a number of other power resources, including an intelligent power supply and a Real-Time Clock (RTC) battery, all of which are interrelated with any one having the ability to produce apparent power problems.